soriPhoono/dotfiles/README.md

 My personal collection of configuration files for a complete Linux desktop environment based on the QTile window manager

 ## Usage
 Simply follow the installation instructions below to install the dot files on your system.
-Then reboot as this repository does install numerous driver packages that may or may not require a reboot to function properly.
+Then reboot when requested by the bootstrap script as this repository does install numerous driver packages that may or may not require a reboot to function properly.

 ## Installation
 This repository can be cloned on its own and setup by running the bootstrap script located at .config/yadm/bootstrap